-Nowadays the federal law has set a limit on the amount of sulfur that a power plant could emit: this amount correlates with the amount of energy generated.
-But it has now become apparent that new technology of dust control permitted significantly lower ceilings.
+The federal law has set a limit on the amount of sulfur that a power plant can emit: this amount correlates with the amount of energy generated.
+However, it has now been evident that innovative dust control technology allowed for considerably reduced ceilings.
 This technology implies the use of stack scrubbers.
-The technology of scrubbers, which can remove a very large proportion of the sulfur dioxide from smokestack emissions, is constantly being refined.
-Some scrubbers can be installed directly inside a smokestack, but other scrubber installations require the addition of an entire building or complex to a coal plant.
+They remove a very large proportion of sulfur dioxide from smokestack emissions, and are constantly refined.
+Certain scrubbers can be fitted directly within a smokestack, while other installations necessitate the construction of a complete building or facility for a coal plant.

-• In a wet scrubbers, the untreated exhaust is sent through a spray chamber where fine water droplets knock down the harmful particulates.
+- In a wet scrubber, the untreated exhaust is sent through a spray chamber where fine water droplets knock down the harmful particulates.
 The water enters a miniature water treatment plant where the sediments are removed before the water is recycled to be used again.

-• Dry scrubbers create a dry waste product by using a granulated solid material or electrostatic technology to intercept the particulates.
-Such scrubbers are not as common as wet scrubbers because of their higher costs of installation.
+- Dry scrubbers create a dry waste product by using a granulated solid material or electrostatic technology to intercept the particulates.
+These scrubbers are not as common as wet scrubbers because of their higher installation cost.

-However, it should be noted, scrubbers are expensive.
+However, it should be noted, that scrubbers are expensive.
 In addition to this, coal from the eastern fields generally has a high sulfur content whilst western coal is cleaner.
-So the senators and representatives of the eastern coal states insisted on a formula that would require new plants to install scrubbers, regardless of fuel quality.
+The senators and representatives of the eastern coal states insisted on a formula that would require new plants to install scrubbers, regardless of fuel quality.
 The result is a law that requires plants to scrub a percentage of the pollutants out of the stack gas.
-However, the environmentalists feared that some plants might promise to use low-sulfur coal but, since it is expensive, cheat and violate the standards.
-So since there is no device that can monitor sulfur emissions automatically, how can the companies guarantee compliance?
-But this is just a rhetorical question.
+The environmentalists were concerned that certain plants could commit to using low-sulfur coal, but due to its high cost, they might deceive and break the regulations.
+Since no device can monitor sulfur emissions automatically, there is no way to guarantee compliance.

 Scrubbers must be properly maintained and cleaned.
 A smokestack scrubber that is not properly maintained will be inefficient and can become a breeding ground for bacteria.